 Who knew that there are so many things to do in Bangkok?
 I stopped there for a few days during my second trip to South East Asia, on my way to Vietnam.
 After having visited Indonesia in October 2015 on what was an enlightening experience as well as a complete cultural shock, I wasn’t expecting much from the Thai capital or from Asia, to be honest.
 I just had no idea of what to do in Bangkok, I guess.

-However, none of this happened to me in Bangkok.
-There are a million things to do in Bangkok, and so many things to see in Bangkok that would keep me entertained for days on end.
-It is a fantastic place to visit for solo travelers, and there are plenty of Bangkok solo travel tips online to help a girl find her way around and have a blast.
+However, I can promise you this won’t happen to you in Bangkok.
+There are a million things to see and do in Bangkok, that you will be entertained for days on end.
+It is a fantastic place to visit for solo travelers, and there are plenty of Bangkok solo travel tips online to help you find you way around and have a blast.

 Bangkok is a fantastic introduction to the region and a great starting point to further explore Thailand – it is fairly easy to reach the famous Thai islands such as Koh Chang from Bangkok.
 It is busy and full of life, with a very Asian soul, yet international and open minded.
-It helped me ease down the inevitable cultural shock of jumping from the Western world to the completely different South East Asia, and the range of things to do in Bangkok is incredible.
+It will help you ease down the inevitable cultural shock of jumping from the Western world to the completely different South East Asia.

 Enjoy Bangkok funky architecture and multiple layers

-Among the millions of things to do in Bangkok, I particularly enjoyed admiring its funky architecture.
-I was immediately captured by how modern skyscrapers stand right next to historical buildings, traditional homes and temples.
+Among the millions of things to do in Bangkok, you will sure appreciate admiring its funky architecture.
+You will be immediately captured by how modern skyscrapers stand right next to historical buildings, traditional homes and temples.
 Modern highways cut across the city, whereas tiny alleys develop a web that connects its most remote corners.

-To me, seeing the many layers of the city is what to do in Bangkok.
-I have yet to think of another city that I can compare to this when it comes to crazy architecture.
+There aren’t many cities that can compare to this when it comes to crazy architecture.
 It is simply incredible how a huge part of the city has developed on three different levels.

-I really enjoyed walking around Bangkok, following the sky walk and looking at the buzzing life below: it’s one of the unmissable things to do in Bangkok.
+I am sure you will enjoy around Bangkok, following the sky walk and looking at the buzzing life below: it’s one of the unmissable things to do in Bangkok.

 Visit the stunning temples